bsundahl1/Flex1553/docs/FlexIO_1553TX.md

 synchronization with the receive module (thus no acknowledge).

-## Background

-MIL-STD-1553 is a serial communication protocol developed for the military in the late 1970's, and is still used today in many military vehicles and aircraft.
-It has also found its way into some industrial applications.
-It is very reliable and fairly fast with a 1Mb/s bit rate.
-You could consider it a predecessor to CAN bus.

-On the down side, it is a fairly difficult standard to implement at the physical layer and is generally must be done with custom peripheral IC's, or in recent years, with an FPGA.
-FlexIO gives us a new tool to use for custom or uncommon protocols.
-This might not be a military grade solution, but it is good enough to communicate with 1553 devices, at least for test purposes.

 ### Pin pairs

 A 1553 transmitter needs two differential output pins to control the